 Bonds in the AA to BBB range are usually issued by large corporations and are still classed as investment grade.
 You earn a little more on your investment than the AAA bonds, increasing each time you move down the credit score band, as the risk increases with each move.

 Bonds rated BB and below are known as high yield bonds or “junk bonds” and are not classed as investment grade.
 These bonds again offer a higher potential reward of up to 7% interest, and sometimes more, but the risk of default has increased considerably.

-High yield bonds are more volatile than corporates and Gilts, and can often behave like stocks when the economy is in trouble, i.e. the issue price of the bond can drop considerably and quickly, meaning you will suffer a capital loss.
+High yield bond guarantees in Singapore are more volatile than corporates and Gilts, and can often behave like stocks when the economy is in trouble, i.e. the issue price of the bond can drop considerably and quickly, meaning you will suffer a capital loss.